martina-boscolo/intelligent_robotics_TIAGo_manipulation/README.md

 Also node_a, node_b and node_c can be launched using a launch file, specifically prompting ```> roslaunch ir2425_group_08 Nodes.launch```.

+We chose to create two separate launch files to prevent a single terminal from becoming cluttered with logs.

 #### Build the packages

 ```	> cd ~/catkin_ws```